 - make the data available on all Agents as soon as possible;

-In the pre-seeded use case scenario the Resilio Agent faces two quite opposite challenges:
+In the pre-seeded use case scenario, the Resilio Agent faces two quite opposite challenges:

 2. Bring the system into balance ASAP and eliminate all those background activities.

-Basically, the two above-mentioned challenges boil down to two big blocks of settings - 1) whether a file needs to be synced or not, and 2) whether to hash files or not.
+The two above-mentioned challenges boil down to two big blocks of settings - 1) whether a file needs to be synced or not, and 2) whether to hash files or not.

 1. To sync or not to sync?